Marcennaji/HoldemCore/README.md

 ## 📝 License

-This project, PokerTraining, is released under the MIT License —
-you are free to use, learn from, and contribute to it.
+This project, PokerTraining, is released under the MIT License — you are free to use, learn from, and contribute to it.

 ⚖️ Note on legacy code:
 The initial version of PokerTraining (2011, SourceForge) reused portions of the open-source [PokerTH](https://github.com/pokerth/pokerth) engine, which at that time was distributed under **GPLv2**.
 That early codebase focused mainly on adding poker bot strategies and AI logic.

 Since 2025, the engine has been undergoing a **progressive rewrite**: nearly all PokerTH-derived code has been replaced with a **fully original, modular codebase under MIT**.

-🙏 Acknowledgment to the PokerTH project for inspiring the early stages of PokerTraining.
+🙏 Acknowledgment to the PokerTH project for providing the initial foundation that enabled focusing on bot AI development.